makinacorpus/django-safedelete/README.rst

 without having them deleted from your database.

 You can choose what happens when you delete an object :
- - it can be masked from your database (soft delete), in cascade or not
+ - it can be masked from your database (soft delete)
  - it can be normally deleted (hard delete)
  - it can be hard-deleted, but if its deletion would delete other objects, it will only be masked